soniabrami/toddmotto.github.io/_posts/2013-05-30-revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris.md

 {% endhighlight %}

 ### Script before Style (just this time)
 Advancing from the above markup, the &lt;html&gt; tag has an _svg_ class and the feature detect comes _before_ the &lt;style&gt; tag.
 You've probably been slapped on the wrist before for putting scripts before styles (please never do this with _.js_ files!) - but for feature detects this is perfect.
-The script is not running on document ready (DOM ready) as we want to run it as fast as possible and get the feature detect result for the CSS to do it's thing.
+The script is not running on document ready (DOM ready) as we want to run it as fast as possible and get the feature detect result for the CSS to do its thing.

 When we now add SVG, this will benefit our performance too.
 If SVG is supported, the SVG override in the CSS will take action _before_ the PNG fallback is loaded, meaning this saves an HTTP request and pointless image download.
 We don't want to load extra images and override them with prettier SVGs - just one is a perfect scenario.